Avyukth/lift-simulation/Readme.md

 ---

 2. Set up environment variables:
-   Copy the sample .env file and modify as needed:
+   Copy the sample .env.example file as described below and modify as needed:

 ---